What are 3 differences between the daughter cells made from mitosis vs the daughter cells made from meiosis *?

 Mitosis consists of one stage whereas meiosis consists of two stages.
 Mitosis produces diploid cells (46 chromosomes) whereas meiosis produces haploid cells (23 chromosomes).
 Mitosis produces two identical daughter cells whereas meiosis produces four genetically different daughter cells.

-What is the difference between daughter cells produced by meiosis and daughter cells produced by mitosis?
+What is the difference between the daughter cells produced in mitosis and meiosis?

 Mitosis results in two identical daughter cells, whereas meiosis results in four sex cells.

-What’s the difference between parent and daughter cells?
+What is the difference between the two daughter cells?

 What are 5 differences between mitosis and meiosis?